SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 	- states all crush others when they gain power cus it's their best interest
 	- we can represent this scenario with a payoff matrix, with two actors who can either defend or attack
 		- if both actors defend, they get a reward, say two.
-		- if both actors attack, any resulting power gained would jus
+		- if both actors attack, any resulting power gained would just be crushed by the state system,